 Attorney John Terrezza fights for the rights of criminal defendants.
 He has experience in criminal litigation throughout the Florida Panhandle in Santa Rosa, County in Milton, and Escambia County, in Pensacola, Florida.

-The firm is conveniently located on Gregory St. in Downtown Pensacola.
+The firm is conveniently located on Garden St. in Downtown Pensacola.

 Call Attorney John Terrezza at (850) 764-5291 or submit a free evaluation of your case.